idechq/idec-wiki/docs/team_wiki/envr.md

 7. Do not close the terminal and return to your desktop

 !!! caution
     If you close the terminal by accident, the following steps will not work.
     In that case, open a new terminal and start from Step 4 again.

-## Visualize changes in real time
+## Preview

 Whether you are using a Docker container or a Python environment, the rest of the steps are the same.